 Remote execution offers major benefits to a team, but local execution offers major benefits to individual developers; for example, most Terraform users run

 terraform plan to interactively check their work while editing configurations.

-> Terraform Cloud offers the best of both worlds, allowing you to run remote plans from your local command line.
-Configure the remote backend, and the
+Terraform Cloud offers the best of both worlds, allowing you to run remote plans from your local command line.
+Configure the Terraform Cloud CLI integration, and the

-> terraform plan command will start a remote run in the configured Terraform Cloud workspace.
+terraform plan command will start a remote run in the configured Terraform Cloud workspace.
 The output of the run streams directly to your terminal, and you can also share a link to the remote run with your teammates.